paulinechin/resendPC/readme.md

 }
 ```

-There will be a collection of styling code for different part of the email.
+There will be a collection of styling codes for different parts of the email.
 Adjust them as needed.

 Example:
 ```